 The measure most anticipated to have an adverse effect on small business is carbon pricing.
 To mitigate the effects of the increased cost to run businesses the government has announced a tax cut from 3% to 2% for small business and a commitment of \$645 million in incentives through Energy Efficiency Alberta.
 The small business tax deduction is in place for the first \$500K of active income, meaning a 1% rate cut is a maximum benefit of \$5000, which will not be sufficient for businesses that may be facing major costs from the new carbon levies.
-Initial energy efficiency programs have indicated items such as free installation of residential energy efficiency products and rebates for residential energy efficient appliances, lighting and insulation.
-The only incentives mentioned for business include high-efficiency retrofits of lighting, heating, cooling and hot water systems for business, non-profits and institutions, which are not believed to be significant enough to offset the costs of the new carbon pricing model.
-In an effort to achieve cost neutrality for the business sector as a whole, levies paid by the business community should be returned through Energy Efficiency Alberta programs or other tax reduction measures to preserve the business climate while also encouraging the goal of reducing carbon emissions.
+Initial energy efficiency programs have indicated items such as free installation of residential energy efficiency products and rebates for residential energy efficiency retrofits of lighting, heating, cooling and hot water systems for business, non-profits and institutions, which are not believed to be significant enough to offset the costs of the new carbon pricing model.91 In an effort to achieve cost neutrality for the business sector as a whole, levies paid by the business community should be returned through Energy Efficiency Alberta programs or other tax reduction measures to preserve the business climate while also encouraging the goal of reducing carbon emissions.